bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Docs/Getting-Started.md

 ## Performance and optimiztion
 Bit perform some feature To improve performance and optimization.

+- use the `Clean.bat` file in the root of the solution directory to deep clean the projects and run without unexpected exceptions.
+- handle the error with ..
 - Bit Uses `implicit operator` for performing type conversion instead of mapping library.
 You can see on some Dto in the Shared project.
 - Bit optimizes the data serialization process through the default Asp.net core JsonSerializer. for this reason, the Bit code generator does a process to register Dtos to speed up.
 You can see how to register a Dto for this process on `TodoTemplateJsonContext.cs` in the `Shared\Dtos`
 - use the `StateService` service GetValue method when you need SSR or SEO optimization to get a value in async mode.